- This event has passed.

 Presented by Cara Alexander, MD

 Open to SPSI and NPSI members only.
+The password to attend will be emailed on the day of the meeting.

 This case presentation summarizes a successful 6-year psychoanalytic treatment of a strange young man.
 With a history of childhood trauma, he demonstrates narcissistic and psychotic features.
 However, he does not fit into any single diagnostic category.
 With treatment, he is overcoming his childhood adversity – and with much improved functioning, he is finding a place in the world for a self strangely shaped by his childhood experience.